-It’s easy to see why so many people side with Vitamix.
-Vitamix’s long, storied history of quality and the simplicity of the controls make the pick of many devoted followers and the choice of so many chefs.
-The Vitamix 7500 is our pick from the Vitamix lineup.
-With its updated design, shorter container, and more powerful motor, the Vitamix 7500 is a best Vitamix on the market right now for the money.
+It’s easy to see why so many people side with Vitamix. their long, storied history of quality and the simplicity of the controls make the pick of many devoted followers and the choice of so many chefs.
+The 7500 is our #1 pick.
+With its updated design, shorter container, and more powerful motor, the 7500 is THE BEST Vita-mix on the market right now for the money.

 On the Blendtec side, the advanced, touchscreen controls and the ability to store any of their models on the countertop under standard kitchen cabinets make it a favorite of those looking for a more high-tech option.
 Our pick here is the Designer Series 625, with its 3 horsepower motor and flat touchscreen controls.

-If you have any comments or questions, please post them in the comments section below. ↓
+We constantly compare blenders from different models to different manufacturers.
+Check back often, and if you have any comments, questions, or suggestions for blender comparisons, please post them in the comments section below. ↓